Punderthings/fossfoundation/_foundations/gentoo.md

 diversityDescription:
 ---

 The Gentoo Foundation provides support for development of the Gentoo distribution.
+It is a New Mexico non-profit corporation, but does not have US IRS non-profit status.